 Moving blankets are designed to protect cargo in transit.
 This means they are really thick and well padded.
 It is this characteristic that makes them a popular choice in recording studios to absorb sound.

 They’re actually a bit of an industry secret, as they are effective at absorbing sound, but come at a fraction of the cost of specialist acoustic panels and absorbers.

 Using a layer or two of moving blankets over a window could stop a lot of air-borne sound from entering your room.
 They might not be the most attractive curtains, but they could be very effective noise reducing curtains.

 These blankets weigh 8 lbs each.
 That’s a big amount of noise insulation at a cheaper price than specially made acoustic panels.
 You’ll find cheaper moving blankets, but you’ll be hard pushed to match the weight of these guys.

 Treatment Number 4: Make a window plug or use a barrier

 A window plug is an acoustic barrier that we can fit into the window sill to absorb sound.
 It will be dense and thick, and will block out light too.
-We need to make this light enough that we can remove it during the day.
+It’ll even help with the heat insulation in your home.
+However, we need to make this light enough that we can remove it during the day.